Inflammatory Foods to Avoid for a Happy Tummy

 What else can you do to treat or prevent an inflamed gut?

 Inflammatory foods alone may not be the only contributor to your upset belly.
-Other influencers could include DNA, anxiety/stress, not getting all the right nutrients and, as we mentioned, more serious illness (we remind you always to seek qualified medical advice).
+Other influencers could include DNA, anxiety/stress, not getting all the right nutrients and, as we mentioned, more serious illness (we remind you to always seek qualified medical advice).

 Aside from reducing or indeed eliminating inflammatory foods from your diet, consider: